 One this is for certain.
 Focussing on I, me and mine is likely to lead us in the direction of suffering.
 Focussing on what’s beneficial for everyone is more likely to lead us in the direction of happiness.
 However, this requires us to balance self-kindness, with kindness for others.
 So, how do we do this?

-My usual go to is tonglen practice (we teach this as part of our Mindfulness Level 2 Course: Responding with compassion course), but if you are unfamiliar with this then a simple kindness practice can help.
+My usual go to is tonglen practice (we teach this as part of our Mindfulness Level 2 – Responding with Compassion: Responding with compassion course), but if you are unfamiliar with this then a simple kindness practice can help.

 When you are meeting someone that day, or are due to have a conversation with them about the thorny issues raised above, before you do so sit and relax for a few minutes.
 Bring to mind your intention to be kind towards that person and then reflect on why living in a kind way is important to you.
 Focus on the sensations of breathing for a couple of minutes and ground in the body, feeling the feet on the floor.
 Then bring this person to mind, bring to mind some of their good qualities and notice how that feels.
 Then begin to say some phrases of friendliness to them in your head, such as: May you be happy, May you be well, May you be safe, May you live with ease.
 Notice what happens when you do this.
 What thoughts, emotions or physical sensations do you notice?
 Do this for a couple of minutes and then move into the next moment of your day.